Shuv0123/CICD-with_jenkins/README.md

    - npm instal
    - npm test

 ## Webhook set-up between GitHub and Jenkins
+A webhook
 - On Jenkins select `Configure` for your build
 - Under `Build Triggers`, select `GitHub hook trigger for GITScm polling`
 - On Github, in your repository select `settings`